Bonsai in Tokyo 盆栽

 Credit: Norio Nakayama

-Even in the huge Tokyo, it is not easy to satisfy one's passion for bonsai ...
-In a shop or at the museum, the advice of Japan Guide.
+Even in the huge Tokyo, it is not easy to satisfy one's passion for bonsai.
+Here are our four best shops and museums in and around Tokyo for bonsai enthusiasts.

 - Omiya Village in Saitama

-Open every day except Tuesday; from Ueno Station, take the Keihin-Tohoku line and get off at Omiya Koen.
+- Access: From Ueno Station, take the Keihin-Tohoku line and get off at Omiya Koen Station.

 - Morimae Ginza Bonsai Shop

-In the heart of the Ginza district, the Morimae shop caters to the curious more than actual fans.
-It offers a wide range of trees, pots and miniatures tokonoma, small spaces for artwork in many Japanese houses.
-The products are relatively expensive, so the store is a place more to visit than a place to spend ...
+In the heart of the Ginza district, this gallery and shop caters to the curious more than actual fans.
+It offers a wide range of trees, pots and miniatures for tokonoma, small spaces for artwork in many Japanese houses.
+The products are relatively expensive, so the store is a place more to visit than a place to spend.

 - Shunkaen Bonsai Museum

 This is the private museum of Kunio Kobayashi, grand master and award-winning bonsai professional.
 A little outside of Tokyo, the museum also houses a school of apprentices from around the world.
-Sunday, courses are offered in English.
-To participate, simply purchase a shrub, sold on site.
+Courses are offered in English.
+The lesson take one hour and cost 5,000 JPY.

 - Ueno Green Club

 Located in Ueno Park, Ueno Green Club offers everything needed for lovers of bonsai.
-Trees, tools, pots, and also an exhibition.
+There are a few shops selling trees, tools, pots, and also an exhibition.
 For the most enthusiastic, the headquarters of the Nippon Bonsai Association, responsible for promoting this art, is right next door.

 Bonsai at home?